logo

 Myth: Natural Immunity is Better Than Vaccine-Induced Immunity

-Some people believe that recovering from a disease and gaining natural immunity is better than getting vaccinated.
+Some believe recovering from a disease and gaining natural immunity is better than vaccinating.
 This belief stems from the idea that natural infection gives stronger and longer-lasting protection.

 Fact: